aminography/PrimeCalendar/README.md

 Change Log
 ----------
+### Version 1.3.0
+- Adding getter/setter field for all the calendar fields, such as dayOfWeek, hour, *etc*.
+- Adding date conversion extension functions for `java.util.Calendar` instances.
+- Adding calendar fields extensions for numbers, *e.g.* `calendar += 27.dayOfMonth`

 ### Version 1.2.21
 - Japanese month names and other temporal names are changed.
 - Month constants are added into calendar classes.